Non-Perturbative Random Matrix Model of ${\cal N}=2$ JT Supergravity: Non-perturbative results for

 As mentioned in the main part of the text, it is also possible to explore $E_0{\neq}0$, and have some non-zero number of BPS states present.
 Curves for $u(x)$ and $\rho(E)$ are given in figure~\ref{fig:spectral-density-E0} for the case $E_0{=}\frac{9}{49}, \hbar{=}1$.
+As discussed earlier for the $E_0{=}0$ case, despite appearances, the spectral density does {\it not} continue smoothly to some E<0 regime.
+The matrix model has positive eigenvalues by construction.
+The observed behaviour (the spectrum stopping at some finite density at $E{=}0$) is familiar from simpler exact models of positive matrices such as the (1,2) (Bessel) model.

-It is to be expected that there is some non-perturbative incursion of states into the gap (due to quantum tunneling of the wavefunctions into the region of the integration in equation~(\ref{eq:spectral-density-exact})), but for $\hbar{=}1$, the effects are very strong, as can be seen in the figure (see inset).
-Moreover, for this value of $\hbar$ one cannot get a large number of BPS states, so this region of parameter space is perhaps not as interesting as for small $\hbar$.
-As mentioned in the main text, however, such values are harder to control numerically (so far) and so further results for the $E_0{\neq}0$ sector must await further work.
+It is to be expected that there is some non-perturbative incursion of states into the gap (due to quantum tunneling of the wavefunctions $\psi(E,x)$ into the region of the integration in equation~(\ref{eq:spectral-density-exact})), but for $\hbar{=}1$, the effects are very strong, as can be seen in the figure (see inset).
+Moreover, for this value of $\hbar({=}{\rm e}^{-S_0})$ one cannot get a large number of BPS states such that $\Gamma{\sim}{\rm e}^{S_0}$, so this region of parameter space is perhaps not as interesting as for small $\hbar$.
+As mentioned in the main text, however, small $\hbar$ values are harder to control numerically (so far) and so further results for the $E_0{\neq}0$ sector must await further work.